wqking/eventpp/doc/eventqueue.md

 ```
 Process the event queue.
 All events in the event queue are dispatched once and then removed from the queue.
 The listeners are called in the thread same as the caller of `process`.
+Any new events added to the queue during `process` are not dispatched during current `process`.
 Note: if `process()` is called from multiple threads simultaneously, the events in the event queue are guaranteed dispatched only once.

 ```c++